SolidWallOfCode/txn_box/doc/user/ModifierReference.en.rst

    week         w, week, weeks
    ============ ========================

-   The string must consist of pairs of a number followed by a name.
+   The string must consist of pairs, each pair an integer followed by a name.
 Spaces are ignored, but can be added for clarity.
 The duration for the string is the sum of all the pairs, irrespective of order.
-For instance, a duration of ninety minutes could be "90 minutes", "90m", "1h 30m", "5400 sec", or even "900 s1 hours15 minute".
-Note the singular vs. plural forms are purely for convenience, there is no difference at all.
+For instance, a duration of ninety minutes could be "90 minutes", "90m", "1h 30m", "30 m 1 hour", "5400 sec", or even "900 s1 hours15 minute".
+Note the singular vs. plural forms are purely for convenience.
 "1 day" and "1 days" are indistinguishable, as are "10 minute" and "10 minutes".

    If used on a tuple, each element will be coerced to a duration and all of the durations summed.